abhivij/bloodbased-pancancer-diagnosis/README.md

 library(FEMPipeline)
 ```

-The function to call the pipeline is `execute_pipeline`
+The function to call the pipeline is `execute_pipeline`.

 To obtain information regarding the arguments, within R, use
 ```
 ?execute_pipeline